hpe-dev-incubator/hpe-dev-portal/content/blog/on-premise-adventures-how-to-build-an-apache-spark-lab-on-kubernetes.md

 As the figure above indicates, the infrastructure team built a Kubernetes cluster and deployed the Apache Spark Operator onto it.
 The Apache Spark Operator is the glue that allows you to run Apache Spark within a containerized environment, such as a Kubernetes Cluster.
 The infrastructure team then carved out a Kubernetes Namespace and deployed the ML Ops applications I will need like that custom Jupyter Notebook I mentioned previously.
 I will use that Jupyter Notebook to run my Apache Spark jobs.

 The code running inside the Jupyter Notebook will make an API call to the Apache Spark Operator using an API server called “Livy”.
-Livy will ask Apache Spark to create an Apache Spark session so I can retrieve value from the data.
+Livy will ask Apache Spark to create an Apache Spark session so I can perform analytics on the data.
 Apache Spark will be able to ingest data from the Australia core deployment of HPE Ezmeral Data Fabric using an HPE Ezmeral Container Platform feature called a DataTap (more on that below).

 ## What the infrastructure team built for me